fbpx

 Rule of Thumb for Stacked Kitchen Cabinets

 “A common design request is for cabinetry that extends close to the ceiling with crown molding,” said Laura.
-“However, when you have a 9 foot ceiling, that style can look heavy and overbearing within the room.”
+“However, when you have a 9 foot ceiling, that style can look heavy and overbearing within the room.
+A stacked kitchen cabinet helps to break up the heaviness of the cabinets, while still providing practical storage space.”

 Blog